tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Measure if all VALIDATION_MAXDEPTH_INRANGE in a record set are COMPLIANT or INTERNAL_PREREQUISITES_NOT_MET (indicating some empty value)
+Measure if all VALIDATION_MAXDEPTH_INRANGE in a record set are COMPLIANT or INTERNAL_PREREQUISITES_NOT_MET (indicating some empty value).

 #### Specification